sdrframework/sdrframework.github.io/pages/downloads.md

 # Downloads

-We have integrated the SDR components developed under this project into the Libpressio framework, including Libpressio, Libpressio-predict, OptZConfig, etc. A tutorial can be found [here](https://github.com/robertu94/libpressio_tutorial).
+We have integrated the SDR components developed under this project into the Libpressio framework, including Libpressio, Libpressio-predict, OptZConfig, etc.

+A tutorial about Libpressio can be found [here](https://github.com/robertu94/libpressio_tutorial).
 A documentation can be found [here](https://robertu94.github.io/libpressio/).

 We have integrated into Libpressio 30+ lossy and lossless compressors across multiple different compression models (such as transform-based model, prediction-based model, HOSVD model).
 We also support different devices such as CPU and GPU.
 The compressors supported by our platform include SZ2, SZ3, ZFP, MGARD, SPERR, QoZ/QoZ2, SZp, cuSZp/cuSZp2, SZx, FZ-GPU, FPZIP, Zstd, FPC, etc.